Top 9 fun facts about the Eiffel Tower

 Fun fact nº3: It was not designed by Gustave Eiffel

-In recognition of the engineers, scientists and mathematicians who contributed to the construction of the tower, the names of these persons were engraved on the tower.
+In recognition of the engineers, scientists and mathematicians who contributed to the construction of the tower, the names of these persons were engraved on the side of tower.
 72 names, to be exact.

 Fun fact nº4: The tower has be to repainted every seven years (by hand)

 It takes a lot of work to maintain the Iron Lady all pretty and elegant!
-Sixty tonnes of paint are required to restore its sparkle and vibrancy!
+Sixty tonnes (or 60,000 kilograms) of paint are required to restore its sparkle and vibrancy!
 Moreover, all the painting work is done by hand and takes about eighteen months to be completed!

 Fun fact nº5: The Iron Lady grows in the summer

 Last but not least, the Iron Lady actually grows in the summer and shrinks in the winter.
 How incredible is that?
 During the warmer days, thermal expansion causes the metal to grow.
 Due to heat absorption, the tower can grow about seventeen centimeters, 6.75 inches.
-During the winter, it’s the opposite, thermal contraction happens,
+During the winter, it’s the opposite, thermal contraction happens.
+The extremely cold weather causes the tower to shrink by about six inches.

 My little self, next to this huge human construction, reminds me that one has to focus on bigger issues, focus on what really matters, and not to bother with the little troubles.
 Tell me how you will when next to the Eiffel Tower, share your thoughts!